npbauman/QIS-Highlights/Readme.md

 ## Resource-efficient VQE algorithms with downfolded Hamiltonians

-"Resource-Efficient Chemistry on Quantum Computers with the Variational Quantum Eigensolver and the Double Unitary Coupled-Cluster Approach," Mekena Metcalf, Nicholas P. Bauman, Karol Kowalski, and Wibe A. de Jong, [*J. Chem.
-Theory Comput.* **16**, 6165 (2020)](https://doi.org/10.1021/acs.jctc.0c00421); [*arXiv*:2004.07721](https://arxiv.org/abs/2004.07721)
+"Resource-Efficient Chemistry on Quantum Computers with the Variational Quantum Eigensolver and the Double Unitary Coupled-Cluster Approach," Mekena Metcalf, Nicholas P. Bauman, Karol Kowalski and Wibe A. de Jong, [*J. Chem.
+Theory Comput.* **16**, 6165 (2020)](https://doi.org/10.1021/acs.jctc.0c00421); [*arXiv*:2004.07721](https://arxiv.org/abs/2004.07721).

 **Challenge:** In modeling many-body problems, the biggest challenge confronted is that the number of qubits scales linearly with the molecular basis's size.
 This poses a significant limitation on the basis sets' size and the number of correlated electrons included in quantum simulations of chemical processes.